GurvanR/GANSpace-Reimplementation/README.md

 See our report.pdf if you want further and complementary information on our project.
 Here are the notebooks in the right order.

+The file atclas2.pt contains weights for the attribute classifier (cf ImageDiscriminator.ipynb).

 # GANSpace.ipynb

 # ImageGenerator.ipynb